rbtreeman/rbProjectTIER_STATA/original-data-and-metadata/original-data/README.md

 original data files in your `original-data` folder.

-Every original data file should be saved in exactly the format it was in when you first obtained it.You may choose to change the name of an original data file when you save it in your `original-data` folder, but other than that the file should not be modified in any way.
+Every original data file should be saved in exactly the format it was in when you first obtained it.
+You may choose to change the name of an original data file when you save it in your `original-data` folder, but other than that the file should not be modified in any way.